cms66/rpi-iot/README.md

 # rpi-iot
-The aim of this project is to provide a set of scripts to help with initial setup and security of Raspberry Pi's (using Raspbian image), as well as extending capabilities for additional hardware (GPIO hats, camera etc.).
+The aim of this project is to provide a set of scripts to help with initial setup and security of Raspberry Pi's (using the latest Raspbian image, with the focus on the lite version).
+As well as extending capabilities for additional hardware (GPIO hats, camera etc.).
 For users with multiple RPi's, it will also support setup of a cluster for parallel processing (targeted at home/school use for IoT).

 An overview of the project and setup instructions are available at
 [rpi-iot](../../wiki/The-rpi-iot-project)